ALL

 How can cancer affect my body image?

 Many people struggle with changes in their body image during or after their cancer treatment.
 Body changes related to your diagnosis and treatments can change the way you see yourself.
-Changes to the body may be temporary or permanent, but they’re all related to a change in your body image.
-Some examples are:
+Changes to your body may be temporary or permanent, but they’re all related to a change in your body image.

 • body changes from surgery